Senegal: Culture

-Senegal is well known for the West African tradition of storytelling, which is done by griots, who have kept West African history alive for thousands of years through words and music.
-The griot profession is passed down generation to generation and requires years of training and apprenticeship in genealogy, history and music.
+Senegal is well known for the West African tradition of storytelling, performed by griots, who have kept West African history alive for thousands of years through words and music.
+The griot profession is passed down generation to generation and requires years of training and apprenticeship in genealogy, history, and music.
 Griots give voice to generations of West African society.

-The African Renaissance Monument built in 2010 in Dakar is the tallest statue in Africa.
+The African Renaissance Monument, built in 2010 in Dakar, is the tallest statue in Africa.
 Dakar also hosts a film festival, Recidak.

-The Islamic festival of Eid al-Fitr, known locally as Tabaski, is popularly celebrated by Senegalese people.
-Despite being predominantly Muslim, the Christian festival of Christmas is also popularly observed, with Christmas trees and decorations lining up the city of Dakar.
+The Islamic festival of Eid al-Adha, known locally as Tabaski, is popularly celebrated by Senegalese people.
+Despite being predominantly Muslim, the Christian celebration of Christmas is also widely observed, with Christmas trees and decorations lining the streets of Dakar.

 Cuisine

 Because Senegal borders the Atlantic Ocean, fish is very important.
-Chicken, lamb, peas, eggs, and beef are also used in Senegalese cooking, but not pork, due to the nation's largely Muslim population.
-Peanuts, the primary crop of Senegal, as well as couscous, white rice, sweet potatoes, lentils, black-eyed peas and various vegetables, are also incorporated into many recipes.
-Meats and vegetables are typically stewed or marinated in herbs and spices, and then poured over rice or couscous, or eaten with bread.
+Chicken, lamb, peas, eggs, and beef are also used in Senegalese cooking, but not pork, due to the nation's essentially Muslim population.
+Peanuts, the primary crop of Senegal, as well as couscous, white rice, sweet potatoes, lentils, black-eyed peas, and various vegetables, are also incorporated into many recipes.
+Meats and vegetables are typically stewed or marinated in herbs and spices, then served over rice or couscous or with bread.